Travel guide

 Do all Samsung Galaxy A models have eSIM?

-No. The A series only incorporated it into some models, such as the A54 and A55 in their European versions.
-Many entry-level Galaxy A models still don't have eSIM, so it's best to check the settings.
+No. The A series only incorporated it in some models, such as the A54 and A55 in their European versions.
+Many entry-level Galaxy A models still do not have eSIM, so it's advisable to check the settings before assuming anything.

-Can I keep my Spanish number and the travel eSIM at the same time?
+Can I have my Spanish number and the travel eSIM at the same time?

 Yes, that's precisely the advantage of dual SIM.
-You keep your physical SIM for calls and SMS, and set the travel eSIM as your data line.
-This way, you browse abroad without activating roaming with your operator.
+You keep your physical SIM for calls and SMS, and you set the travel eSIM as the data line.
+This way, you can browse abroad without activating your operator's roaming for data.

 How long does it take to activate an eSIM on a Galaxy?

-About 1 minute.
-You scan the QR code via Wi-Fi, the profile downloads, and it's installed.
-You'll only need to select it as the data line and activate mobile data when you arrive at your destination.
+With good Wi-Fi, a couple of minutes.
+You scan the QR, the profile downloads and is installed.
+You'll just need to select it as the data line and activate mobile data and roaming for that line when you arrive at your destination.

 Conclusion

-Virtually any modern Samsung Galaxy (S series from S20, Z foldables, A54/A55, and tablets with connectivity) supports eSIM: you just need to confirm it in the SIM Card Manager and scan a QR code.
-With a PuraSim travel eSIM installed on your Galaxy, you'll land with data from the very first minute, without changing your number or paying roaming fees.
+Virtually any modern Samsung Galaxy (S series from S20, Z foldables, A54/A55, and tablets with connectivity) supports eSIM: you just need to confirm it in the SIM card manager and scan a QR with Wi-Fi before leaving home.
+With a travel eSIM installed on your Galaxy, you'll have data from the first minute, without changing your number or relying on your operator's roaming.
+And if your next destination is outside the European Union, check what coverage you need first: for a short trip within the EU, you might not even need one.

 Marc González Sáez